collapsed-stacks/startups/questions/7784/how-where-to-i-find-an-experienced-ceo-for-my-startup.md

 - tagged: `funding`, `hiring`, `management`, `human-resources`, `ceo`
 - score: 7

-<p>I have established a business in the online gaming space.
-The business is new though somewhat known.</p>
+I have established a business in the online gaming space.
+The business is new though somewhat known.

-<p>All google searches in the ballpark of finding partners for startups have resulted in dead ends.</p>
+All google searches in the ballpark of finding partners for startups have resulted in dead ends.

-<p>How/Where can I find an experienced CEO to partner with and take this business all the way through funding and most likely the first few years. </p>
+How/Where can I find an experienced CEO to partner with and take this business all the way through funding and most likely the first few years.

-<p>Any suggestions would truly help.
-Thanks</p>
+Any suggestions would truly help.
+Thanks

 ## Answer 7786